 How to qualify and enter the Sierre-Zinal

-Registration began on Saturday, April 2, through the Datasport website with entries available on a first come first serve basis.
+Registration for the 2024 race began April through the Datasport website, with entries available for each category on a first come first serve basis.

-The cost of both the ‘runner’ entry – for athletes expecting to run the course in under four hours – and ‘tourist’ entry – all other athletes – is 85 Swiss Francs 9CHF) (£74.30).
+The cost of both the ‘runner’ entry and ‘tourist’ entry is around 95 Swiss Francs (£85).

 Elite runners can also earn an invitation to the race under the following criteria: